 They can also contain toxic chemicals, chemical additives, hydrogenated oils (trans fat), and more.

-What you want to look for when you’re searching for a Whole30 approved Protein Powder are minimal ingredients, and these types of protein: egg, collagen, gelatin, hemp, or crickets (yes, you just read that right: crickets).
+What you want to look for when you’re searching for a Whole30 compliant Protein Powder are minimal ingredients, and these types of protein: egg, collagen, gelatin, hemp, or crickets (yes, you just read that right: crickets).

 I add their Collagen Peptides to my coffee every single morning, and I can definitely tell this Whole30 Protein Powder keeps me fuller longer!
 I’ve also noticed faster hair growth, stronger hair, clearer skin, and most importantly- no back pain!